g0mb4/nmsd/README.md

 & \frac{5179}{57600} & 0 & \frac{7571}{16695} & \frac{393}{640} & -\frac{92097}{339200} & \frac{187}{2100} & \frac{1}{40}\\
 \end{array}
 ```
-where the last row corresponds to the error estimation and the second-to-last row for the solution.
+where the last row corresponds to the error estimation aand the second-to-last row to the solution.

-This method is widely used in scientific computing, for example this is the default method of the MATLAB/Simulink software (`ode45`).
+This method is widely used in scientific computing; for example this is the default method of the MATLAB/Simulink software (`ode45`).

 > [!NOTE]
 >